mtlynch/mtlynch.io/_posts/2018-05-10-progress-since-quitting.md

 For the first few days, I kept thinking, "Woohoo!
 I'm free!"
 It was like starting a long-awaited vacation and knowing that it could potentially last forever.

 Now, it just feels normal.
 Enjoyable, but normal.
 It seems weird to me that I ever had an office job.
 It's similar to how I feel when I remember high school.
 "I sat listening to people talk for *six hours a day*?
-And then I had to do go home and do more work?"
+And then I had to go home and do more work?"
 I know that it happened, but it seems so foreign to me now.

 The best part of quitting has been how much control I have over my time.
 I structure my day however I want, and there's no friction if I change my schedule.
 If I feel like going for a run at 3 o'clock in the afternoon, I just go for a run.
 I'm not going to miss a meeting or hold up anyone's work.